ziapeltagames/six-winters/docs/RULES.md

 ## Assemble Starting Obstacle Decks

-Unlock all of the obstacles with difficulties of **two** or less and divide them into decks by region icon in the upper left.
+For each threat track, unlock all obstacles with matching threat icons that have a difficulty less than or equal to the threat level.
+An obstacle matches if **any** of its threat icons match the threat track.
+For instance, if a difficulty 2 obstacle has threat icons for military and stability, it is unlocked if either the stability or the military threat track are at two or higher.
+In this case, it is will be unlocked regardless of the military threat level, because the stability threat level has a minimum of two.

+Sort these unlocked obstacles into decks for The Empire, Red Bank, and The Settled Lands, based on the icons under the difficuly value.
 Shuffle each of these decks to form one draw pile in each region.
 Set aside the remaining locked obstacles.

 ## Assemble New Character Sheets